yasho191/ImageClassifiers/README.md

 scipy = 1.8
 ```

-I suggest you to run the Pytorch and Tensorflow code in 2 different venv as running them together can cause some issues.
+I would suggest you to run the Pytorch and Tensorflow code in 2 different venv as running them together can cause some issues.
 To create a venv use 'conda'.

 ```sh
 conda create -n tensorflow python=3.8